 In my years of experience, I have struggled with users using #Excel as a #database.
-The problem is once they start using, then it’s never easy to convince them even when you have built the greatest of systems. #Excel users will usually never want to switch.
+The problem is once they start using it, then it’s never easy to convince them even when you have built the greatest of systems. #Excel users will usually never want to switch.

-I cannot fully blame the users as when they would go to IT for a new database application usually the estimate provided is upwards for $40,000.
+I cannot fully blame the users as to when they would go to IT for a new database application usually the estimate provided is upwards of $40,000.
 Then the question asked by CEO is “Does this system add to the bottom line?”.
-If no then there is no funding.
+If not then there is no funding.
 This action then legitimizes the use of #Excel forever.
 This also impacts the users end up doing a lot of labor-intensive work just to keep that information going.

 Thanks.
 Do share your comments and thoughts.